Home Remedies for Eczema / Dermatitis

 You can use all kinds of Dead Sea products specially made for this like scrubs etc, but you can also prepare your own treatment.
 Buy some Dead Sea salt, from one of those kiosks in the mall or order some on the internet.
 Make sure it says Dead Sea salt, if the first ingredient says sodium chloride it contains mostly table salt and it's not half as useful

 Mix some of the salt with an organic tea tree shampoo, non-soap cleanser, use it in water to wash yourself or put some in your bath and bathe in it.
-It will itch or sting a bit at first we can promise you, so be careful if you have open cuts or wounds, but it will do its job in time
+It will itch or sting a bit at first we can promise you, so be careful if you have open cuts or wounds.
+This natural eczema treatment will do its job in time

 Oatmeal